k1LoW/tmpmod/README.md

 # tmpmod

-tmpmod is a tool for temporary use of modified modules.
+tmpmod is a tool for temporary use of modified Go modules.

 ## Usage